weecology/lab-manual/content/docs/uf-bureaucracy/travel.md

 So, you're going to a conference?
 Conferences have slightly different rules because of registration costs.
 Official UF language at end of page

+### Step 0

-**Step 0**: You will need to submit a TA BEFORE you spend funds.
+You will need to submit a TA BEFORE you spend funds.
 This is only true for conferences/workshops.

-          Proceed to step 1
+* Proceed to step 1

+### Step 1: Registration costs?

-**Step 1**: Does your conference have registration costs?
+Does your conference have registration costs?

-          If yes, proceed to 2.
+* If yes, proceed to 2.
-          If no, stop and go to Basic Travel Reimbursement
+* If no, stop and go to Basic Travel Reimbursement

+### Step 2: Registration reimbursement?

-**Step 2**: Are you getting registration reimbursed?
+Are you getting registration reimbursed?

-         If yes, proceed to 3.
+* If yes, proceed to 3.
-         If no, stop and go to Basic Travel Reimbursement
+* If no, stop and go to Basic Travel Reimbursement

-**Step 3**: Get Registration Documentation.
+### Step 3: Get Registration Documentation

 UF needs to know if meals and housing are included in registration costs so they know they are not double reimbursing you for meals.
 (Yes, you still need to do this step if you are not planning on getting reimbursed for meals, because: bureaucracy).
 What they say they want: (from Fiona in WEC's office): Travel now requires that you attach a breakdown of the conference registration fee.
 This is meant to show that there are no meals/social events/lodging included in the fee that we might inadvertently pay for.
     I've attached examples of what they will accept.
 Note, both of these files were sent as the documentation for the 2015 ESA meeting
 * [Registartion form]( https://github.com/weecology/lab-wiki/blob/master/2015-ESA-Annual-Mtg-Reg-Form-04-06-15.pdf)
 * [Statement from website about what was included in registration](https://github.com/weecology/lab-wiki/blob/master/ESA_registrationcoverage.pdf)

-**Step 4**.
-Submit Travel Authorization
+### Step 4: Submit Travel Authorization

 When you send in your TA form, attach the registration documentation as well to the email

-**Step 5**.
+### Step 5: Travel expense report

 Once you've completed your travel, complete a Travel Expense Report as detailed above

 ### Some notes about traveling to conferences: